 The Voyage of Lifetime

-The opportunities they offers for creativity and learning are exciting.
-Our topics for this term are Mayancraft, The Empire Strikes Back and The Voyage of a Lifetime
+Our topics in the Summer term shall be: Mayancraft, The Empire Strikes Back and The Voyage of a Lifetime.

 The children will study Mayan ritual music during the first term, examining how they would chant and dance in different ways.
 They will then compare this to similar “ritual” songs in modern society.